 Was Jesus’ uncharacteristically aloof response to the Greek woman a byproduct of His humanity?
 Was He testing her faith?
 Her perseverance?
 This woman in so many respects exemplifies the proper attitude towards God, one which we must seek to adopt; a blend of humility and boldness, of deference and single-mindedness.

 I’ve always appreciated this Gospel Passage for its salvific implications.
-It is in this encounter that Jesus foreshadows the Easter Message, one which we will revisit often during the quickly approaching Lenten Season: Jesus’ arrival on Earth has opened the door to salvation for both Jew and Gentile, a message of hope for a people who were heretofore otherwise hopeless.
-Saint Paul’s letters will once again serve to reinforce this message throughout the upcoming Lenten journey.
+It is in this encounter that Jesus foreshadows the Easter Message, one which we revisit often during the Lenten Season: Jesus’ arrival on Earth has opened the door to salvation for both Jew and Gentile, a message of hope for a people who were heretofore otherwise hopeless.
+Saint Paul’s letters serve to reinforce this message time and time again.
 As Isaiah is our Advent companion, so too is Saint Paul our Lenten escort as we make our way through the desert that crescendos with the Triduum and subsequent resurrection of Jesus.